shakti-sarada/Anime-Recommendation-System/README.md

 The next step is to preprocess the dataset and generate the recommendation model artifacts:

-- Open the Jupyter notebook file `preprocess.ipynb`.
+- Open the Jupyter notebook file `Anime Recommender System.ipynb`.
 - Run all the cells to preprocess the data and create `.pkl` files.
 - Create an `artifacts` folder in your project directory.
 - Save the generated `.pkl` files in the `artifacts` folder.